 “I love words.
 I love space….space where the melody breathes and you can feel the invisible pulse, space that allows me to think about - and mean - every word."

-Tina’s second album will be coming out in 2025, and features Matt Robinson, Miguel Gorodi , Oli Hayhurst, Kieran McLeod,Sam Newbould, Tom Ollendorff, Rod Oughton, Aanu Sodipe.
+Tina’s debut album ‘Songs for Curly’ came out in 2023.
+Her second album, “Moon Over Mildmay” is being released in 2025, and features Matt Robinson, Miguel Gorodi , Oli Hayhurst, Kieran McLeod,Sam Newbould, Tom Ollendorff, Rod Oughton, Aanu Sodipe.

 Photo by Tatiana Gorilovsky